AlaminMahamud/Test-Driven-Development---Notes/tdd-kent-beck/README.md

 The translation of feeling into test.
 The longer we do it the better we able to translate our aesthetic judgement into tests

 As soon we are refactoring we need to make sure we are using new functionality to avoid coupling between tests. <-- Thoughts?

+We will often work on system there is no TDD for part of the code we are working upon.
+One way to tackle this is
+- Write the test that you wish you had.
+If you don't you will eventually break something while refactoring.
+- retroactively test before refactoring

+---

 ### Problem